Decoction

 though the term is typically only used to describe boiled plant extracts, usually for medicinal or scientific purposes.

 Decoction is also the name for the resulting liquid.
 Although this method of extraction differs from infusion and percolation, the resultant liquids can sometimes be similar in their effects, or general appearance and taste.

 Etymology

 The term dates back to 1350–1400 from the past participle stem of Latin decoquere (meaning "to boil down"), from de ("from") + coquere ("to cook").

 Use

 In brewing, decoction mashing is the traditional method where a portion of the mash is removed to a separate vessel, boiled for a time and then returned to the main mash, raising the mash to the next temperature step.

 In herbalism, decoctions are usually made to extract fluids from hard plant materials such as roots and bark.
 To achieve this, the plant material is usually boiled for 1–2 hours in 1-5 liters of water.
 It is then strained.
-Ayurveda also utilizes this method to create Kashayam-type herbal medicines.
+Ayurveda also uses this method to create Kashayam-type herbal medicines.

 For teas, decoction involves boiling the same amount of the herb and water that would be used for an infusion (one teaspoon per cup) for about five to ten minutes.